 - Skin Rash rash must be diagnosed to ensure it is non-contagious and proper treatment started. - Diarrhea Parents will be called to pick up their child after the second incident in one day.
-The Staff may request that a swab be taken by the Child's Physician if diarrhea persists. - Giardia (mucous diarrhea which is caused by a parasite) the Child may attend the Centre if he/she has been on medication for 24 hours. - Vomiting -Parents will be called to pick up their child after the second incident in one day. - Elevated Temperature if a Child's temperature is 38.5C/101.03F or higher and persists more than 24 hours the Parent will need to consult a Physician for a diagnosis. - Colds the Child may attend the Centre but if his/her temperature becomes elevated the Parent will be contacted to pick up their Child. - Ear Infection the Child may attend the Centre after 24 hours on medication or earlier if not showing any signs of f) Policy for TV, videos and electronic devices
+The Staff may request that a swab be taken by the Child's Physician if diarrhea persists.

-- discomfort.
-If the Child is unusually unhappy or has a fever the Parent will be contacted. - Pink Eye- must be diagnosed by a physician to ensure proper treatment.
+- Giardia (mucous diarrhea which is caused by a parasite) the Child may attend the Centre if he/she has been on medication for 24 hours. - Vomiting -Parents will be called to pick up their child after the second incident in one day. - Elevated Temperature if a Child's temperature is 38.C/100.4F or higher after two readings, fifteen minutes apart the Parent will need to pick up their child.
+The child needs to be fever-free and without medication for a minimum of 12 hours. - Colds the Child may attend the Centre but if his/her temperature becomes elevated the Parent will be contacted to pick up their Child. - Ear Infection the Child may attend the Centre after 24 hours on medication or earlier if not showing any signs of discomfort.
+If the Child is unusually irritated or has a fever the Parent will be contacted. - Pink Eye-must be diagnosed to ensure it is non-contagious and proper treatment started.